 Where land and sea collide.
 Where untamed beauty abounds.
 Where the fishing is awesome…

 Out at the very edge of Europe, the Wild Atlantic Way (WAW) stretches for 2,500 km along Ireland’s western seaboard.
 From Malin Head in Co.
 Donegal to Kinsale in Co.
 Cork, it is the longest defined coastal drive in the world.
 It has become one of the most popular ways for visitors to explore the wild and rugged countryside of western Ireland.
 The route is clearly marked, making it easy for travellers to find their way from one place to the next.
-So whether you’re looking for remote getaways, action-packed activities or rich cultural experiences, the Wild Atlantic Way is just waiting to be explored.
+So whether you’re looking for remote angling marks, action-packed fishing or rich cultural experiences where the pub is in walking distance of the water, the Wild Atlantic Way is just waiting to be explored.

 Ireland is well known as a top angling destination and it should be no surprise that there are a wealth of fishing opportunities available along the WAW.
 Whether you are a keen angler or a complete newcomer, you will be happy to know that there are plenty of places where you can take a break and spend a day or two fishing.